Creating customer first moments

 Initial wireframes - mobile

 Once we started designing for mobile, it felt important to then really align both experiences together.
 Using what we had learnt from the testing conducted help make the desktop experience have better usability and usefulness.
+By starting with a mobile experience it was easy to ensure that the designs could be scaled up for desktop.

 Iterating on existing desktop designs